jsw68/ZmanimAPI/README.md

 4. URL/us/zip_code/date - Same as number 3 except with an optional date string at the end in the form YYY-MM-DD.

 #### ToDo
-1. Search bar
-2. Support for getting Zmanim from a city name, specifically helps for places outside of the US
+1. Add line by line comments for the project
-3. Nicer errors, less errors
+1. Nicer errors, less errors

 #### Contact
 To contact the author: 2022.j.wainberg@shalhevet.org